2026

 Brighton Pride would like to be a safe and happy place for all to enjoy, however, the large crowds mixed with different sounds and lights can be overwhelming especially for customers with mental health, sensory and emotional issues.

-At Pride in the Park and Pride Village Party there are welfare facilities which will provide experienced, confidential and caring support for all kinds of practical and personal help.
-These are our quiet areas in Fabuloso Pride in the Park and Pride Village Park.
+At Pride on the Park and the Pride Street Party there are welfare facilities which will provide experienced, confidential and caring support for all kinds of practical and personal help.

 The ground is hardstanding, pavements and is used daily as a public street.
-It is on a steep incline and there are drop-down kerbs located at various points in St James Street & Marine Parade.
-Please note, the only facilities for PVP are accessible toilets and PA tickets.
+It is on an incline and there are drop-down kerbs located at various points.
+Please note, the only facilities are accessible toilets and PA tickets.

 Pride Campsite

 The ground is parkland, all grass and flat but uneven in places.
 It is likely that the site may be muddy, water-soaked or dusty depending on the weather.
-Please note, the only facilities for the Campsite are accessible toilets and PA tickets.
+Please note, due to the nature of the site, the only access facilities for the Campsite are accessible toilets.
+We do not offer free PA tickets for the Campsite.

 Travel